 DORNIER DO 328-110: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 20.98 meters 68 feet 10 inches wing area 40 sq_meters 430.6 sq_feet length 21.28 meters 69 feet 10 inches height 7.24 meters 23 feet 9 inches empty weight 9,200 kilograms 20,280 pounds MTO weight 14,990 kilograms 33,050 pounds max cruise speed 740 KPH 460 MPH / 400 KT service ceiling 7,620 meters 25,000 feet range, normal payload 1,665 kilometers 1,035 MI / 900 NMI _____________________ _________________ _______________________

 A total of 83 Do 328JETs was sold up until 2002, when Fairchild-Dornier went bankrupt.
 Work had been in progress on a stretched "Do 428JET" with 44 passenger capacity, with more ambitious concepts for a new-design family of larger regional jetliners designated the "Do 728JET", "Do 828JET", and "Do 928JET" with capacity for about 70, 80, or 90 passengers respectively -- but they never flew.
-Rights to Fairchild-Dornier aircraft production were purchased by Avcraft of the US, but Avcraft then went bankrupt itself in 2005, bringing the Dornier aeronautical legacy to an organizational end.
+Rights to Fairchild-Dornier aircraft production were purchased by Avcraft of the US, but Avcraft then went bankrupt itself in 2005.

-* However, Dornier's contribution to aviation persists.
-As mentioned above, RUAG continues to manufacture the Do 228, and even the Do 328JET is still showing some signs of life.
+Although that would have seemed to be the end of the 328Jet, it continued to show signs of life.
 In 2007 Lockheed Martin of the US was awarded a contract by the US Air Force Research Laboratory (AFRL) to build an "Advanced Composite Cargo Aircraft (ACCA)" demonstrator, intended to explore the use of advanced construction techniques for future cargo aircraft.
 Lockheed Martin chose to use a recycled 328JET as the basis for the demonstrator, effectively chopping off the wings and front fuselage of the 328JET and mating them to a new fuselage and tail.

 * The line of civil aircraft begun with the Dornier Do 27 had an interesting evolution, progressing with varying degrees of inheritance through the Do 28A, the Do 28D, the Model 128, the Model 228, the Model 328, and the Model 328Jet.
 Early on, there was also a side branch of the basic Do 27 in the form of the experimental "Do 29" STOL aircraft.